Table of Contents

 1. What is a Salesforce trigger?

 A Salesforce Trigger is a component of Apex code that runs before or after specified data manipulation language (DML) events, such as before object records are inserted into the database, even after records are deleted, and so on.
-Triggers are used to execute custom actions before or following changes to Salesforce records.
+Triggers execute custom actions before or after changes to Salesforce records.

 2. What is a Trigger Code?